 Here are 6 exceptional foods to promote the yoga practice that will give you a boost without having you ousting off your mat.
+Get to know more information about 2019 yoga retreat in Bali.

 1. Dark Leafy Greens